Simple Definition of catalyst

 She was proud to be a catalyst for reform in the government.

 Catalyst is a fairly recent addition to the English language, first appearing at the start of the 20th century with its chemistry meaning.
 It was formed from the word catalysis, another chemistry term which refers to a modification and especially an increase in the rate of a chemical reaction induced by material unchanged chemically at the end of the reaction.
 By the 1940s, the figurative sense of catalyst was in use for someone or something that quickly causes change or action.

-: a substance (as an enzyme) that enables a chemical reaction to proceed under different conditions (as at a lower temperature) than otherwise possible
+: a substance (as an enzyme) that enables a chemical reaction to proceed at a usually faster rate or under different conditions (as at a lower temperature) than otherwise possible

 What made you want to look up catalyst?
 Please tell us where you read or heard it (including the quote, if possible).